DisyInformationssysteme/cadenza-analytics-r/README.md

 devtools::install_github("https://github.com/DisyInformationssysteme/cadenza-analytics-r")
 ```

-Once installed, include the package as you normally would:
+Once installed, include the package as you normally would.

 ## Create and deploy Analytics Extensions